techidaily/site-android-transfer/source/_posts/in-2024-top-6-ways-to-transfer-text-messages-from-realme-11-proplus-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![transfer bookmarks and passwords](https://images.wondershare.com/drfone/article/2017/11/15113677792528.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PD0vq5qAYkw?si=5H3KWtCfUOYg1Nlv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 As you can see, the manual phone migration method will consume a lot of time and effort of yours.
 Therefore, we recommend using Dr.Fone Switch to migrate Android to Android without any data loss.
 It is a highly secure and reliable tool that will let you migrate Android to any other platform without any hassle.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XVsiIO7hWOc?si=UvWnqxaI_yHwEr74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Android to Apple: How To Transfer Photos From Realme 11 Pro+ to iPad Easily